rosopensimrt/docker-opensimrt/Readme.md

 Where XXX is the particular demo.

-# Using AR

-Your camera needs to be calibrated and the fiducials need to be printed.
-More details in https://github.com/mysablehats/ar_test

-# XIMU port forwarding

-To use XIMU3 sensors with WiFi, docker needs to be able to access the appropriate ports.
-Those need to be setup correctly in the "run\_docker\_image.sh" script and possibly in the ros.Dockerfile.

 # Docker builds

 If instead you just want to use the already built docker image, you can get them [here](https://hub.docker.com/r/mysablehats/opensim-rt/tags).
 We are not freezing versions, so it is possible that the builder script will break in the future.